Diezaztek/n-queens-genetic-algorithm/README.md

 ![App screenshot][app-screenshot]

-Theorically the max amount of queens you can calculate depends no the process power of your CPU, it has a limit of 75 as it was the maximum number of queens that could be placed in a few minutes
+Theorically the max amount of queens you can calculate depends no the process power of your CPU, it has a soft limit of 100 but you can try higher results

 <!-- ROADMAP -->